ShichengChen/Online-Judge-Code/solutions for different type problems/README.md

 # Two types of elements very large weights Knapsack problem
   - cannot use dp, enumerate the number of first elements and find corresponding number of second elements

+# Implementation Problem
+  - list all sitations!! and then write code.